CLOSE X

 The museum couples seamlessly with the adjacent Aquarium where visitors can get up close and personal with some of the creatures that call the river home – from massive gar and catfish to playful otters.

-La Crosse, WI, got our vote for the most attractive and inviting town or city we’d visited so far during our voyage up the Mississippi.
+La Crosse, WI, got our vote for the most attractive and inviting town or city we visited so far during our voyage Queen of the Mississippi.
 It’s just plain pretty and possesses the sort of friendly, wholesome all-American atmosphere that makes you feel you’d enjoy living there.

-The Queen docked at lovely, leafy Riverside Park – the city’s showpiece riverfront park – a picture-perfect setting on an October morning with the fall colors out in force.
+The Queen docks at lovely, leafy Riverside Park – the city’s showpiece riverfront park – a picture-perfect setting on an October morning with the fall colors out in force.

 people on a wlaking tour along the Mississippi River